KatyKasmai/ExponentialEdu/README.md

 ## Principles

-- Start with a 10x Moonshot Sprint (see Appendix: Moonshot Sprint).
+- Start with a Exponential Sprint (see Appendix: Exponential Sprint).
 - Think 10x but then break the problem down into milestones and a pilot project.
 - Pursue solving problems that you are passionate about.
 - You must fail often and fail fast.